Hostess says PE firms to buy snack-cake business, no auction needed

 NEW YORK Hostess Brands Inc HTBRS.UL said Monday its snack-cake business would be sold to private equity firms Apollo Global Management LLC and C. Dean Metropoulos & Co after no other bids were received, negating the need for an auction.

+Apollo Global Management and C. Dean Metropoulos in January offered $410 million (275 million pounds) for the business, which includes Twinkies, Cup Cakes and Suzy Q's.

+Hostess Brands Inc HTBRS.UL said Monday its snack-cake business would be sold to private equity firms Apollo Global Management LLC and C. Dean Metropoulos & Co after no other bids were received, negating the need for an auction.

-Apollo Global Management and C. Dean Metropoulos in January offered $410 million for the business, which includes Twinkies, Cup Cakes and Suzy Q's.
+Apollo Global Management and C. Dean Metropoulos in January offered $410 million (275 million pounds) for the business, which includes Twinkies, Cup Cakes and Suzy Q's.

 The bid by the private equity firms for the 82-year-old baker was to serve as the minimum offer for the business, which others could have topped in an auction.
 Mexico's Grupo Bimbo (BIMBOA.MX) had been seen as a potential candidate but no other bids materialized.